Titanic storytelling

 The children learn about the Titanic by taking part in the storytelling and playing different characters including Douglas, Daisy and a sailor.
 The children are shown what actions and words they need to perform.
 All of the children have the opportunity to join in with the story at certain points to reinforce their learning.
 Through the story they will learn about different aspects of life on board the famous ship, as well as life in the Edwardian era, and the family's subsequent rescue in a lifeboat.

-This workshop can be booked in conjunction with a self led visit to the Titanic and Liverpool: the untold story exhibition.
-An activity pack of worksheets and other resources for classroom activities to accompany your visit can be downloaded from the Maritime Museum schools and groups page.
+An activity pack of worksheets and other resources for classroom activities to accompany your visit can be downloaded from the Titanic resources page.

 Practical information for your visit

-Visiting the Maritime Museum - information for groups (pdf)
+Visiting the Museum of Liverpool - information for groups (pdf)

 Image © Dave Jones